Sgonzo3/Feed-Reader-Testing/README.md

+# Feed Reader Testing
+Jasmine unit tests for a feed reader application.
+Completed as part of the Udacity Front End Developer Nanodegree.

+## Instuctions
-Open index.html to load Feed Reader
+- Open index.html to load Feed Reader

-Click article headings to open links
+- Click article headings to open links

-Scroll down page to browse links in that feed
+- Scroll down page to browse links in that feed

-Click top left Menu Icon to browse feed list
+- Click top left Menu Icon to browse feed list

-Click feeds in menu list to view articles in that feed
+- Click feeds in menu list to view articles in that feed